xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 2. Add code to manage your tokens.

     ```CSharp
-    // Given the reseller domain, clientid and username/password of the app, this method helps to retrieve the AD token
+    // Given the reseller domain, clientid and username/password of the app, this method helps to retrieve the AD token.
     //
     // Parameters:
     // resellerDomain - The domain of the reseller including ".onmicrosoft.com".